psederberg/compmem_org/_pages/personnel.md

 ---
 Postdoctoral Fellows

-* *Troy A. Smith* now Assistant Professor of Psychology at University of North Georgia
+* *Troy A. Smith,* now Assistant Professor of Psychology at University of North Georgia

 Graduate Students